-- Design awareness modules: These modules include design context, history, psychology, creativity and innovation, design information, computer-aided design systems and business and marketing.
+- Design awareness modules: These modules include visualisation techniques, design context, history, psychology, creativity and innovation, design information, computer-aided design systems and business.

 Approximately half of Years 3 and 4 is dedicated to major design projects, which fall into thematic areas such as intelligent homes, medical devices and packaging.
 These are supported by a range of modules on topics such as manufacturing processes and user-centred design.

-You’ll develop a project from market need, through design generation and evaluation to a working prototype.
+You’ll develop a project from market and user needs, through design generation and evaluation to a working prototype.
 As well as a technical understanding, you’ll gain the planning, time management, presentation and report writing skills that are in demand from employers.